 Results: The concentration of hotel licences in an LGA, particularly at higher density levels, was strongly predictive of both DV and non-DV assault rates.
 A similar, but slightly weaker, association was found for the concentration of packaged licences and DV and non-DV assault rates.
 On-premises concentrations also predicted DV and non-DV assault rates at the LGA level but, unlike hotel concentration effects, in this case there was no evidence of stronger effects at higher density levels.
-A significant relationship between DV assault rates and the concentration of clubs was also found, but the association between the concentration of clubs and the non-DV assault rate was not as strong.
+Significant non-linear relationships were found between the concentration of clubs and DV and non-DV assault rates respectively with each increasing once club concentration exceeded one per 1,000 population.